 A great garden plant for late-summer colour.
 Many salvias are tender, but root easily as a cutting.

 There’s a fuchsia for every size of garden, from bedding varieties to large shrubs.
 Some are hardy and others very tender.

 A colourful summer bedding plant.
-Taking cuttings of this plant is a great way to make more bedding for the following summer.
+Taking cuttings of pelargoniums (also known as bedding geraniums) is a great way to make more bedding for the following summer.

 A super climber with so many varieties you could have a clematis in flower every season.
 Cuttings can be taken from any clematis and used to grow lots of new climbers.

 A great shrub for early spring flowers.
 Cuttings are very easy to root.

 Pinks (also known as carnations or dianthus) are easy to grow and perfect for the front of borders or containers.
 The evergreen foliage makes good cuttings.

 Chrysanthemums make lovely cut flowers and produce vibrant booms throughout autumn.